MicrosoftDocs/azure-devops-docs/docs/test/mtm/connect-microsoft-test-manager-to-your-team-project-and-test-plan.md

 >[!INCLUDE [mtm-deprecate-message](../_shared/mtm-deprecate-message.md)]

 Use Microsoft Test Manager to help you test the application you built.
-Microsoft Test Manager stores your test plans and results on Team Foundation Server (TFS).
+Microsoft Test Manager stores your test plans and results in Azure DevOps or Team Foundation Server (TFS).

 [!INCLUDE [feature-availability](../_shared/feature-availability.md)]